Barcelona: Spanish Civil War and Franco period

-Shortly after the establishment of the Second Spanish Republic, in 1931, it became the capital of the autonomous region of Catalonia.
-During the Spanish Civil War, the city, and Catalonia in general, were resolutely Republican.
-Many enterprises and public services were collectivized by the CNT and UGT unions.
-As the power of the Republican government and the Generalitat diminished, much of the city was under the effective control of anarchist groups.
-The anarchists lost control of the city to their own allies, the Communists and official government troops, after the street fighting of the Barcelona May Days.
+From 16 to 18 March 1938, Barcelona was bombed several times by Fascist Italy and Nazi Germany, in support of the Francoist-led army.
+It left at least 1,300 people killed and 2,000 wounded.
+The airstrikes intended to destroy industrial areas and demoralize the republicans, however civil buildings were also destroyed.

 The fall of the city on 26 January 1939, caused a mass exodus of civilians who fled to the French border.
 The resistance of Barcelona to Franco's coup d'état was to have lasting effects after the defeat of the Republican government.
 The autonomous institutions of Catalonia were abolished, and the use of the Catalan language in public life was suppressed.
 Barcelona remained the second largest city in Spain, at the heart of a region which was relatively industrialized and prosperous, despite the devastation of the civil war.
 The result was a large-scale immigration from poorer regions of Spain (particularly Andalusia, Murcia and Galicia), which in turn led to rapid urbanization.

+During the francoist period, municipal elections were suspended through all Spain and the mayor was appointed by the central government.
+Pressure for change was particularly strong in Barcelona, which considered that it had been punished during nearly forty years of Francoism for its support of the Republican government.
+After Franco's death in 1975, massive peaceful demonstrations on 11 September 1977 assembled over a million people in the streets of Barcelona to call for the restoration of Catalan autonomy.
+It was granted less than a month later.
+After the adoption of the Constitution, municipal elections were held again (1979).